 Best Attractions in Malaga

 If you want to visit other historical sights in Spain, try visiting the attractions in San Sebastian.
-These attraction are mostly consist of historical sights as well as beautiful scenery that might be as beautiful as the ones in Malaga.
+These attractions mostly consist of historical sights as well as beautiful scenery that might be as beautiful as the ones in Malaga.

 Catedral de Málaga near Museo Picasso

 The cathedral, with its entrance decorated with two twin towers, is built on the site of an old mosque.
 Visitors will be mesmerized by the stunningly accurate and well-proportioned interior of the building.
 The third chapel on the south side of the building is decorated with a painting.
 It is famous as the “The Virgin of the Rosary” by Alonso Cano.
 Also, in the first choir chapel, there are kneeling statues of Catholic kings made by Pedro de Mena.
 Furthermore, tourists can climb to a height of 86 meters north of the tower and see the vast and amazing scenery.

 This military fortress, which proudly stands on the heights of Montes de Málaga, is another tourist attractions in Malaga with the Spanish-Islamic style.
 Abd-al-Rahman III built the castle on the Phoenician lighthouse site in the 10th century.
 The Sultan of Granada, Yusef 1, expanded the fort in the early 14th century.
 Moreover, the castle is famous for its quarterly siege by Catholic kings Ferdinand and Isabella.
 The image of this building can be seen on the flag of Malaga as well as the flag of the province.

 Museo y Basílica de Santa María de la Victoria